nosarthur/nosarthur.github.io/_drafts/Yu.md

 * a researcher who received Ph.D from University of Michigan, Ann Arbor and conducted postdoc work there with the focus on [radiation oncology](https://en.wikipedia.org/wiki/Radiation_therapy)
 * an engineer who develops radiation oncology products to benefit the society
 * a windsurfer who devotes his time teaching windsurfing as a voluntary instructor at [Hoofer Sailing club](http://www.hoofersailing.org)
-* a runner who finishes full Marathon in
+* a runner who finishes full Marathon in 3.5 hours
 * a singer whose songs are played by his coworker in the car
 * a body builder
 * a skier and snowboarder